-- Nerve reconstructive surgery: Nerve reconstructive surgery is needed in children with flail upper limbs (Type 3 and 4 injuries) and in children in who fail to achieve satisfactory recovery of elbow flexion power between 3 to 6 months age.
-Nerve reconstructive surgeries are either nerve repairs where nerve grafts are used to repair the damaged nerves or nerve transfers where nerves supplying other muscles are transferred to the paralysed nerve.
+- Nerve reconstructive surgery: Nerve reconstructive surgery is needed in children with flail upper limbs (Type 3 and 4 injuries) and in children who fail to achieve satisfactory recovery of elbow flexion power between 3 to 6 months of age.
+Nerve reconstructive surgeries are either nerve repairs where nerve grafts are used to repair the damaged nerves or nerve transfers where nerves supplying other muscles are transferred to the paralyzed nerve.

 - Injection Botox: Injection Botox is given in young children who develop shoulder joint contractures, or in situations called co-contractions where muscle contractions occur in a haphazard manner leading to impaired joint movements.

 - Shoulder joint surgery: Shoulder joint surgery is commonly needed in older children who develop shoulder joint contractures and deformities.
 The surgery may consist of the release of tight muscles, transfer of muscles, bony surgeries, or combinations of the above.